ehharding/Angular-Laws/README.md

 </div>

 ## Executive Summary
 A modern fan fiction website for the modern web... at least that's my goal!
 I don't see any super nice-looking or user-friendly fan fiction websites out there, and I honestly want one.
 So, I'm building one! starting with the frontend design and hopefully later on with the backend.
 I'm doing this to gain some architecture and general full-stack experience along with knowledge in various modern toolkits and programming paradigms (outside my main job, of course, so time spent developing is limited).

 ## Developer Environment Recommended Setup
 To build from source and to contribute to the project, you will need to do a couple of things to get going.
 It is my goal that every developer have the same development environment configuration.
 So, this section will go over both the tools required to work on the project and also the recommended general setup.

 ### IDE And Project Setup
 First, you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/) (which comes with [NPM](http://npmjs.com)) installed on your computer.
-You must download an Active LTS or Maintenance LTS release of Node.js.
-You can find out which versions these are by visiting the Node.js
+You must download an
-[release site](https://nodejs.org/en/about/releases/).
+Active LTS or Maintenance LTS release of Node.js.
+You can find out which versions these are by visiting the Node.js[release site](https://nodejs.org/en/about/releases/).
 After you have installed Node.js, enter the following from your command line of choice:

 ```bash
 # Go To The Top-Level Directory On Your Machine